 They key is that you find the right ski for you - and having someone knowledgable helping you with the process is important.

 We don't require you to race in an SNSC suit.
 A race suit is cool, fast and aerodynamic, but we understand that there is a significant cash outflow to just acquire equipment, so a race suit is optional.
 We encourage our racers to have one - but it is totally ok if you don't.

 Race suits are ordered directly from PodiumWear.
 These orders do NOT go through SNSC even though you can order on a link on our website.
 You pay directly to PodiumWear and it's shipped directly to you.
-PodiumWear store is open right now and will be open to mid November with an estimated delivery of Jan 1st.
+PodiumWear store will open early fall.